 Who is Mr Muscle?

 Mr Muscle is a brand under the SC Johnson company.
-The company owns many brands, some of which are cruelty-free (like Method, Ecover and Babyganics) and some of which are certainly not (like bug killers Raid, Baygon and OFF).
+The company owns many brands, some of which are cruelty-free (like Method, Ecover and Babyganics) and some of which are certainly not (like pest control sprays Raid, Baygon and OFF).